Goldman lifts Itau Unibanco Holding S.A. [ITUB] price estimate. Who else is bullish?

 Sponsored

-Itaú Unibanco Holding S.A. (“Company” or “Itaú Unibanco”), in compliance with Article 157, Paragraph 4 of Law 6,404/76 and Instruction no. 358/02 of the Brazilian Securities and Exchange Commission, informs its stockholders and the market in general that as of this date it has announced its projections for the year 2021 in accordance with the provision in item 11 (“Projections”) of the Reference Form.

-Over the last 12 months, ITUB stock dropped by -10.94%.
-The one-year Itau Unibanco Holding S.A. stock forecast points to a potential upside of 25.15.
-The average equity rating for ITUB stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $44.70 billion, with 9.76 billion shares outstanding and 5.30 billion shares in the current float.
-Compared to the average trading volume of 42.11M shares, ITUB stock reached a trading volume of 39166934 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 42.61M shares, ITUB reached a trading volume of 43888997 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ITUB shares is $6.48 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ITUB stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.